maybe12200/Yonda/docs/jobs.md

   - Experienced in scaling **a successful SaaS product**.
   - Experienced in developing platforms or tools for developers.
   - Experienced in working with a **globally distributed team**.
-  - Enthusiastic about NexVoo products as a user or contributor.
+  - Enthusiastic about Yonda products as a user or contributor.

   ### What we offer